jayampathim/datascienceunitec/README.md

   ● Run the command  'docker-compose build --no-cache'- Docker Compose Build <br>
   ● Run the command  'docker-compose up --force-recreate'- Docker Compose Run <br>

-After running the application you can visit `http://localhost:8080/swagger-ui.html`.
+After running the application you can visit `http://localhost:8080/swagger-ui.html`<br>.

 ## Endpoints with Swagger

-You can see the endpoint in `http://localhost:8080/swagger-ui.html` page.Application used Swagger for visualization of API endpoints.
+You can see the endpoint in `http://localhost:8080/swagger-ui.html` page.Application used Swagger for visualization of API endpoints.<br>

 ## Screenshots of Testing